-Thirteen wee Thirteen weeks ended
+Twenty-six v weeks ended

-April 1, 2006 April 2, 2005
+July 1, 2006 July 2, 2005

 Beginning of period 30 12

+U.K. Acquisition (11) -

-Opened - -
+Opened 3 4

-Closed -
+Closed

-End of period 30 12
+End of period 22 16

-As of April 1, 2006, we had master franchise agreements, which typically grant franchise rights for a particular country or countries, with 13 franchisees covering 15 countries.
+As of July 1, 2006, we had 13 master franchise agreements, which typically grant franchise rights for a particular country or countries, covering 15 countries.
 We anticipate signing additional master franchise agreements in the future.
-We expect our current and future franchisees to open up to 20 stores in fiscal 2006.
-We believe there is a market potential for approximately 300 franchised stores outside of the United States, Canada and the United Kingdom.
+We expect our current and future franchisees to open 10 to 12 stores in fiscal 2006.
+Our outlook for new international store openings in fiscal 2006 has declined slightly primarily due to the availability of appropriate real estate locations.
+We believe there is a market potential for approximately 300 franchised stores outside of the United States, Canada, the United Kingdom and Ireland.

-On April 2, 2006, we acquired Amsbra Limited (Amsbra), our franchisee in the United Kingdom, and The Bear Factory Limited, a stuffed animal retailer in the United Kingdom.
-Amsbra owned all 11 of the franchised Build-A-Bear Workshop stores located in the United Kingdom.
+On April 2, 2006, we acquired Amsbra Limited (Amsbra), our franchisee in the United Kingdom, and The Bear Factory Limited, a stuffed animal retailer in the United Kingdom (U.K. Acquisition).
+Amsbra owned all 11 franchised Build-A-Bear Workshop stores in the United Kingdom.
 Upon completion of the transaction, all of the franchised locations in the United Kingdom became company owned stores.